ASaiM/documentation/framework/index.rst

 - Being executable on cluster and on local computer
 - Being well written to be maintainable

-Several conceptions were tested before choosing the actual :ref:`conception of the framework <framework-conception>`.
+Several conceptions were tested before choosing the actual :ref:`conception of the framework <framework-conception>`, based on a Galaxy instance.

-Documentation on ASaiM framework:

 .. toctree::
     :maxdepth: 2